Islamic Movement in Israel: Establishment to split

-In 1971, the Islamic Movement in Israel was founded by Abdullah Nimar Darwish after he had completed his religious studies in Nablus.
+In 1971 the Islamic Movement in Israel was founded by Abdullah Nimar Darwish after he had completed his religious studies in Nablus.
 During the 1970s the movement largely focused on establishing welfare services for the Muslim community parallel to those of the state.
-Among its activities were provision of computers to schools, the establishment of an Islamic football league, marriage arrangement, charity and more.
+Among its activities were provision of computers to schools, the establishment of an Islamic football league, marriage arrangement, charity, and more.

 Parallel to this charity work, several of the heads of the movement, led by Darwish, established an organization called Osrat al-Jihad ("The Families of Jihad"), with the goal of establishing "an Arab Islamic state in Palestine".
-The heads of the organization were arrested in 1981 due to allegations that they "... stockpiled weapons, burned fields, and murdered an Arab in Um el-Fahm whom they suspected of collaborating with Israel" and as a result many members (including its leader, Darwish) served sentences of between a few months to four years in prison.
+The heads of the organization were arrested in 1981 due to allegations that they: "... stockpiled weapons, burned fields, and murdered an Arab in Umm al-Fahm whom they suspected of collaborating with Israel" and as a result many members (including its leader, Darwish) served sentences of between a few months to four years in prison.
 In prison, the members decided to continue their work under Israeli law.

-During the 1980s, the movement experienced a rapid increase in support.
+During the 1980s the movement experienced a rapid increase in support.

-With the outbreak of the First Intifada, the movement established the 'Islamic Relief Committee', whose purpose was to assist the needy in the occupied territories, particularly those harmed by Israel Defense Forces (IDF) operations.
+With the outbreak of the First Intifada, the movement established the "Islamic Relief Committee", whose purpose was to assist the needy in the occupied territories, particularly those harmed by Israel Defense Forces (IDF) operations.

-In 1989, the movement decided to participate in elections for several Arab localities, in which it won control of six city councils and made substantial gains in others.
+In 1989 the movement decided to participate in elections for several Arab localities, in which it won control of six city councils and made substantial gains in others.
 The most significant victory was achieved by Sheikh Raed Salah in Umm al-Fahm, which subsequently became the center of the movement.

-The Oslo I Accord caused a split in the movement whereby the northern branch opposed the agreement (similarly to the position of Hamas), and the southern branch supported the agreement.
+The Oslo I Accord caused a split in the movement whereby the Northern Branch opposed the agreement (similarly to the position of Hamas), and the Southern Branch supported the agreement.
 In 1994, the activity of the movement was felt in the Jewish public when Salah attempted to mediate between Israel and Hamas on the issue of the captured Israeli soldier Nakhshon Waxman.

-In 1995, the Israeli Shin Bet closed down the 'Islamic Relief Committee' after it was found that the body had been granting financial assistance to the families of Hamas members.
-It was quickly reopened under the name 'The Humanitarian Rescue Committee', whose objectives were almost identical.
+In 1995, Shin Bet closed down the Islamic Relief Committee after it was found that the body had been granting financial assistance to the families of Hamas members.
+It was quickly reopened under the name "The Humanitarian Rescue Committee", whose objectives were almost identical.
 In 1997, the committee was closed a second time (though only for a short period), and subsequently restrictions were placed upon it.